Take a 1-min quiz to get a Personal Meal Plan Male Female

 • Selenium

-It is important to keep in mind that animal food is not just meat and fish.
-Since the ancestors didn’t waste food, they always were eating almost every part of what they caught or hunted.
+It’s important to keep in mind that animal food is not just meat and fish.
+As our ancestors didn’t waste food, they ate almost every part of what they caught or hunted.
 Such an approach provides for a more nourishing and healthy diet.
-For example, bone broth and cartilaginous cuts are filled with amino acid glycine, which helps to balance out the high methionine content of meat (5).
-Organ meats, which are often referred to as “superfoods”, are very rich in nutrients such as (2):
+For example, bone broth and cartilaginous cuts are filled with the amino acid glycine, which helps balance out the high methionine content of meat (6).
+Organ meats, which are often referred to as “superfoods”, are incredibly rich in nutrients such as (2):

 • Vitamin A